ambroseled/DT-client-server/README.md

   - Where
       * request is `date` or `time`
       * host is a valid IP address or host name
-          - Ideally the IP of the machine running server.py
+          - Ideally the IP or host name of the machine running server.py
       * port is between `1024` and `64000`
           - Ideally one of the ports entered when configuring the server